karimbakhshamiry/portfolio_generator_php_object/README.md

 #This project takes a series of information and generates a simple portfolio for with the provided information.
+It uses object instead of functions.
 It has the following pages, and features.
 1. index, login, logout, forgot password, setting, and a portfolio summary page.
 2. There is not database in this project, so the information that was meant to be stored and fetched from database are hardcoded and stored in variables.